kamanphoebe/MotionDetection/README.md

 ### Demo

-If you would like to have a quick try about the inference and viualization, you can simply run following commands to generate a `demo_visual.mp4`:
+If you would like to have a quick try about the inference and viualization with nuScenes dataset, you can simply run following commands to generate a `demo_visual.mp4`:
 ```bash
 mkdir demo_infer
 python demo_model_visual.py
 ffmpeg -r 2 -pattern_type glob -i './demo_infer/*.png' -pix_fmt yuv420p -b 8000k demo_visual.mp4
 ```

+### Customized demo

+The procedure below helps you apply the model on your own images of a video:
+1. `sh custom_mkdir.sh`
+2. Put all of your images under `custom_demo/custom_raw` directory.
+The images should be named in order according to time, e.g. `001.png`, `002.png`.
+3. Generate the corresponding labels by yourself and save them into `custom_demo/custom_label.csv`.
+Please refer to `demo_label.csv` for the way of organizing labels.
+Note that `motionFlag` is actually not needed.
+4. Clone the repository of FastFlowNet and/or RAFT and set them up.
+To create a conda environment needed for FastFlowNet, run `source ./dev/env_fastflow.sh` to help.
+5. Move `custom_fastflow.py` and `custom_raft.py` to the root directory of FastFlowNet or RAFT, like `{FILE_PATH}/FastFlowNet/`.
+6. Run `python custom_fastflow.py --path REPO_PATH` or `python custom_raft.py --repo_path REPO_PATH`, where `REPO_PATH` means the path of MotionDectection repository, to generate the optical flow data.
+7. Run `python custom_model_visual.py` for inference and visualization.
+8. Run `ffmpeg -r 2 -pattern_type glob -i './custom_demo/custom_infer/*.png' -pix_fmt yuv420p -b 8000k custom_visual.mp4` and you will get your own video!

 ### Implement the complete pipeline

 Some preperations are needed before starting.
-- `cd dev`
+- `cd dev ; sh mkdir.sh`
 - Download nuScenes dataset and install nuscenes-devkit.
 - Clone the repository of FastFlowNet and/or RAFT and set them up.
 To create a conda environment needed for FastFlowNet, run `source env_fastflow.sh` to help.
 - Move `flow_fastflow.py` and `flow_raft.py` to the root directory of FastFlowNet or RAFT, like `{FILE_PATH}/FastFlowNet/`.